Degrees and Certifications:

 After becoming a Master Gardener and years of owning a small gardening business on Bainbridge Island, I began work at IslandWood as a Garden Educator.
 Even though the title 'Master Gardener' sounds important, it really just means that I know enough about our natural world to know how much I don't know and still want to learn!
 At IslandWood I taught 4-6 graders in the Garden Classroom and I also mentored and worked alongside graduate students.
 Working together we developed and taught lessons in biology, ethnobotany (yes, that's actually a 'thing'!), math, local history, systems, honey bees, cooking, writing and art.

 After five years at IslandWood, I realized it was time for me to continue my own education, and pursue my goal of becoming a high school teacher.
 In 2018, right before our youngest daughter graduated from BHS, I went back to school and earned a MA in Teaching English.
-I was thrilled to be hired as an English Teacher in the fall of 2019.
-And through all of the unusual challenges of last year, working with 10th graders at BHS continues to be a highlight of my life.
-I feel immensely grateful to be back for my second year.
+I was thrilled to be hired as an English Teacher at BHS in the fall of 2019.
+And through all of the unusual challenges of the last two years, working with 10th graders continues to be a highlight of my life.
+I feel immensely grateful to be back for my third year.

 My Summer Reading

 As you can probably guess, I love to read!
-My favorite reading nook is in a little chair hammock on our front porch.
-From this spot I can immerse myself in a story while also smelling the flowers growing nearby, watching the hummingbirds fight over the feeder and listening to the buzz of pollinating insects.
-I usually read a little bit of everything!
-And this summer was no different, except that I focused particularly on books that would help me learn more about racial equity.
+I usually read a little bit of everything and this summer was no different, except that I focused particularly on books that students have recommended to me!
 Reading both fiction and non-fiction is one of the best ways to build our understanding of others and I hope you will discover some new books and new ideas as we work together this year.
 Here is what I've been reading: